Home / Career Guides / Photographer

 What skills are necessary for a successful photography career?

 Being a top-notch photographer requires a blend of creative and technical skills.
 An eye for detail, creativity, and a deep understanding of lighting and composition are all critical.
 In the technical realm, you’ll need proficiency in using digital cameras, photo editing software like Adobe Photoshop, and possibly even traditional film development processes.
-Good interpersonal skills can also bolster your career, as you’ll often work with clients and subjects of all types.
+Good people skills can also bolster your career, as you’ll often work with clients and subjects of all types.

 How do I build a portfolio as a beginner in photography?